Regina 7.4 Calculation Engine

 Returns

-the induced cellular decomposition of the sphere.
+the induced cellular decomposition of the surface in which this graph embeds.

 ◆ detail()

-std::string regina::Output< ModelLinkGraph , false >::detail ( ) const
+std::string regina::Output< ModelLinkGraph, false >::detail ( ) const

 inherited